VonkScripts/grepolistroopcounter/README.md

 ## Features
+* Group creation: You can create a group for your team or alliance, where you can generate and share a token and key for your members.
 * Group Synchronization: Synchronize your troop data with a server using a group-specific token and key.
 * Manual Data Submission: You can manually update your troop data at any time by clicking a button.
 * Local Storage: Your token and key are stored locally when you click on the save token & key button, so you don't need to re-enter them every time you play.